fabianoengler/sql2xlsx/README.md

-Hence, this is very simple and hacky script done in a hurry in a rainy night that I decided to share, so don't expect much: It doesn't have unittest, it doesn't use argparse, it's source-code is not commented, it doesn't use the best coding practices ever, etc., etc.
+Hence, this is very simple and hacky script done in a hurry in a rainy night that I decided to share, so don't expect much: It doesn't have unittest, it doesn't use argparse, it's source-code is not commented, it doesn't use the best coding practices ever, it doesn't have a lot of error handling, etc., etc.

 Again: it is a very simple script done in a few spare hours, but it does the job for me.
 Hope you find it useful as well.